cod87/goodlift/.github/WORKOUT-PLANNING-GUIDE.md

 HIIT involves alternating high-intensity exercise bouts with lower-intensity recovery periods.
 Research demonstrates HIIT is:
 - Effective for cardiovascular fitness improvements
 - Comparable to moderate-intensity continuous training (MICT) for fat loss
-- Superior to MICT for improving cardiorespiratory fitness (VO₂ max)
+- Superior to MICT for improving cardiorespiratory fitness (VOâ‚‚ max)
 - Time-efficient (can accomplish equivalent training in 40% less time)
 - Effective when combined with resistance training for comprehensive fitness